openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 * ### List all concepts.

-    Quickly filter concepts with given query parameters.Returns a `404 Not Found` status if concepts not exists.
-If user not logged in to perform this action,a `401 Unauthorized` status returned.
+    Quickly filter concepts with given query parameters.
+Returns a `404 Not Found` status if concepts not exist.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters